gocanto/laravel-simple-pdf/README.md

 ***What's going on here ?***

 - First of all, we imported the `Builder` and the `Template Context` objects; you can think about them as the manager to generate your PDF files.
-For instance, the `Builder` is the one on charge of creating the `Stream File` we will be rending on demand while the another one holds the data to be display within the default template.
+For instance, the `Builder` is the one on charge of creating the `Stream File` we will be rendering on demand while the another one holds the data to be display within the default template.

 - Second of all,  we created the `TemplateContext` object with the desired data to be shown in our PDF file.
 The context object is a simple value object that holds some handy methods to manipulate the given array within our blade files.
 [See more](https://github.com/gocanto/laravel-simple-pdf/blob/master/src/TemplateContext.php)